LukasSalchow/7Learnings-code-challenges-datascience/README.md

-## This is a very ruff analysis I have done as a coding challange for 7Learnings.
+## 7Learnings coding challange.

+Note that is is a very ruff analysis due to time containts.
 The original task can be found here https://github.com/7Learnings/code-challenges/tree/master/datascience and https://github.com/LukasSalchow/7Learnings-code-challenges-datascience/blob/main/Coding%20Challenge.ipynb

-## Dude to time constraints I didn't do the following:
+## Some things left one due to time constrains

 More data Cleaning:
 - Scatter plots, time vs columns